- Business

 - QROPS – All Change From April 2012

-With the day of immaculate conception also being celebrated as an official fiesta just two days later, on the 8th of December, many Spaniards choose to take the 7th as an optional holiday aswell - especially when the 7th falls on either a Friday or Monday.
+With the day of immaculate conception also being celebrated as another official national fiesta just two days later, on the 8th of December, many Spaniards choose to take the 7th as an optional holiday aswell - especially when the 7th falls on either a Friday or Monday.
 This is usually referred to as a `Puente', or `Bridge', taken so that a long weekend can be enjoyed.

 Spanish Constitution Day commemorates the ratification of the new constitution in 1978, following the death of Franco and the return of democracy to Spain.